ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-linear Algera.md

 0 when multiplied by A,
 $$\mathcal { N } ( A ) = \left\{ x \in \mathbb { R } ^ { n } : A x = 0 \right\}$$

-The column space of A, denoted by C(A), is the span of the columns of A for all vectors
+The column space of A, denoted by C(A), is the span of the columns of A for all vectors.

-#The Determinant
+# The Determinant

 The determinant of a square matrix det A
 The  formula for determinant for an nxn matrix A is